 What causes Elbow Contusion?

-An elbow contusion usually results from a fall on the elbow.
+An elbow contusion usually results from a fall or direct elbow impact.
+This type of injury can cause soft tissue trauma beneath the skin.
 Elbow contusions are common in these sports:

 - Rugby